au-research/raido/doc/service-level-guide.md

 integration with the API within the deprecation period.

-Where an institution cannot upgrade their integration and needs the deprecation window to be extended, they are expected to communicate with the Raido support team as soon as possible.
+Where an institution cannot upgrade their integration and needs the deprecation window to be extended, they are expected to communicate with the RAiD team as soon as possible.

 ## Experimental endpoints